poseidon-framework/poseidon-framework.github.io/trident.md

                            Multiple instances of -f and --forgeFile can be given.
 They will be evaluated according to their input order on the command line.
-  -f,--forgeString ARG     List of packages, groups or individual samples to be
+  -f,--forgeString DSL     List of packages, groups or individual samples to be
                            combined in the output package.
 Packages follow the syntax *package_title*, populations/groups are simply
                            group_id and individuals <individual_id>.
 You can